k21971/CrecelleHack/doc/variantfixes.md

 - You can learn more about monsters' attacks by getting hit by them, chatting with them, using a stethoscope, or a wand of probing.
 - Default to 3 status lines.
+- Add code to windowports to support botl handling of many more statuses.

 # 1.0